Quasar photometric redshifts beyond the spectroscopic coverage: Uncertainty models and redshift distributions in the Kilo-Degree Survey DR5: Introduction

-The second objective is to test these machine learning models in terms of their ability to recover the original spectroscopic redshift distribution.
-We investigate the conditions under which a reliable reconstruction of the redshift distribution function is possible.
-Ultimately, this allows us to determine which models are most suitable for quasars in future cosmological analyses, for instance using the Legacy Survey of Space and Time (LSST), and how the data should be selected or trimmed in order to obtain a robust reconstruction of the redshift distribution.
+The complex, degenerate spectral energy distributions of quasars make their photo-$z$ uncertainties considerably larger than those of galaxies, an ideal test case for the comparison above.
+Beyond comparing the uncertainty models, we test how well they recover the underlying spectroscopic redshift distribution, to establish which are most suitable for quasars in future analyses such as the Legacy Survey of Space and Time (LSST), and how the data should be selected or trimmed for a robust reconstruction.

 To this end, we apply artificial neural networks (ANNs), MDNs, and BNNs to the problem of quasar photo-$z$ estimation in KiDS.
 We design multiple test sets to probe both aleatoric and epistemic uncertainties through controlled sampling strategies.
 Additionally, we use unsupervised learning with the predicted photo-$z$ probability density functions (PDFs) to investigate degeneracies present in the training data.